 Evaluation

-To receive credit for NURS 326, students must complete and submit all of the required assignments and achieve an overall composite grade of a C (64 percent).
-All papers submitted must follow the guidelines of the current APA Publication Manual
+To receive credit for NURS 326, students must complete all of the required assignments, achieve a minimum pass grade of 64% on the final exam and an overall composite grade of a C (64 percent).
+All papers submitted must follow the guidelines of the current APA Publication Manual.

 The assignments and weighting of the composite grade is as follows: